Package 'ggsem'

 n

-Number of points to be used for interpolation (for gradient lines or curved lines).
+Integer.
+Number of points for interpolation in gradient or curved lines.
 Default is 100.

 Value